MartinSchuhmacher/udacity-final-travel-app/README.md

 * Use Local Storage to save the data so that when they close, then revisit the page, their information is still there
 * Instead of just pulling a single day forecast, pull the forecast for multiple days
 * Incorporate icons into forecast
+* Choose random picture as result from all provided pictures in the array

 ## Steps to start
 * download repository